FAQs for Children/Teens

 Do you teach during vacations?
 Summer?

 My program comprises 4 quarters: Fall, Winter, Spring, and Summer.
 During the school year, there are no lessons during public-school vacations.
+And students take 6 lessons throughout the summer.

 Do you offer make-ups?